swaggboi/PostText/README.md

 1. Default 'threads per page' is broken if config file isn't correct (should pick up the default value wtf)
 1. Why aren't the built-in error handling things working anymore??
+   (Commenting out the Reply model fixes this, probably has something to do with PostText::Model::Reply)
 1. Pick a date format